jomolesk/reference-architectures/guidance-compute-n-tier-sql/README.md

 Further best practice information and recommendations for configuring and securing a multi-tier application in Azure can be found in
  [Running Windows VMs for an N-tier architecture on Azure](https://docs.microsoft.com/en-gb/azure/guidance/guidance-compute-n-tier-vm).

-Best practices on Azure Network Security and a decision-making matrix can be found in [Microsoft cloud services and network security](https://docs.microsoft.com/en-gb/azure/best-practices-network-security).
+Best practices on Azure network security and a decision-making matrix can be found in [Microsoft cloud services and network security](https://docs.microsoft.com/en-gb/azure/best-practices-network-security).